PSYCHOTHERAPY & REPORTS,

 • other civil matters.

-Forensic Psychological Evaluations are conducted only when the client is present in the State of New York.
+Due to licensing laws, Forensic Psychological Evaluations are conducted only when the client is in the State of New York.

 The Second Circuit Sorts Emotional Distress Into Three Categories: